Pessimistic Off-Policy Optimization for Learning to Rank: Introduction

 \section{Introduction}

-In most intelligent systems (for example, search engines, recommender systems), logged data collected by a deployed policy is used to learn better policies \citep{li2010contextual}.
-While online approaches, which directly interact with users and collect their feedback, are more straightforward, off-policy learning is more suitable when sub-optimal solutions are costly and may lead to catastrophic outcomes \citep{hong2021non}.
-Moreover, off-policy approaches can use the same data to evaluate multiple policies, and thus lead to a faster and cheaper development cycle (as there is no need to productionize the policy and wait for the system to collect enough interactions) \citep{saito2021counterfactual}.
-Despite the obvious benefits, off-policy learning is often impeded by the \emph{feedback loop}, where the earlier versions influence the training data in future iterations \citep{jeunen2021pessimistic}.
-This type of bias in data is one of the main issue with off-policy learning.
+Off-policy optimization can be used to learn better policies when the deployment and testing of sub-optimal solutions is costly, such as in recommender systems \citep{hong_non-stationary_2021}.
+Despite the obvious benefits, off-policy optimization is often impeded by the \emph{feedback loop}, where the currently deployed policy influences future training data \citep{jeunen_pessimistic_2021}.
+This bias in data is one of the main challenges in off-policy optimization.

-To learn from biased data, several unbiased learning strategies exist.
-Amongst most popular approaches is \emph{inverse propensity scoring (IPS)}, which re-weights observations with importance weights \citep{horvitz1952generalization}.
-These methods aim to answer the following counterfactual question: \emph{\textquote{How would a new policy perform if it was deployed instead of the old policy?}}.
-This so-called off-policy evaluation is often used in off-policy optimization, finding the policy with the highest estimated value \citep{jeunen2021pessimistic}.
-While IPS is commonly used in practice \citep{bottou2013counterfactual}, it has variance issues that compound at scale, which may prevent a successful deployment \citep{gilotte2018offline}.
-An important scenario, where IPS has a high variance, is when recommending a ranked list of items.
-In this case, the action space is combinatorial, as every unique combination of items represents a unique action.
+Several unbiased approaches exist to learn from biased data. \emph{Inverse propensity scoring (IPS)}, which re-weights observations with importance weights \citep{horvitz_generalization_1951} to estimate a policy value, is popular.
+This so-called off-policy evaluation is often used in off-policy optimization, finding the policy with the highest estimated value \citep{jeunen_pessimistic_2021}.
+While IPS is popular in practice~\citep{bottou_counterfactual_2013}, it has variance issues that compound at scale, which may prevent a successful deployment \citep{gilotte_offline_2018}.
+An important scenario where IPS has a high variance is recommending a ranked list of items.
+In this case, the action space is combinatorial, as the number of ranked lists, which represent actions, is exponential in the length of the lists.